-Gap supervision is provided during breaks between semesters to students signed up for practicum and clinically active.
+Gap supervision is provided during breaks between academic semesters to students enrolled in practicum.
 Gap supervision dates are determined at the beginning of each school year, and email reminders and sign-up sheets for group times are sent before the semester break.
 During gap supervision, students must communicate directly with their gap supervisor and attend group supervision as instructed by their clinic director.